 Customers consuming between 50 and 160 megawatt hours per year can choose to either pay the relevant capped rates offered by Synergy or be supplied by Synergy or another retailer at negotiated tariff rates.

-Economic Regulation Authority - provides detailed information about choosing a retailer and entering into a contract with a retailer
+Economic Regulation Authority [external website] - provides detailed information about choosing a retailer and entering into a contract with a retailer